lnarmour/alphaz-user-image/readme.md

         1. https://docs.docker.com/docker-for-mac/install/
     1. Linux: use Docker Server Community Edition (CE)
         1. https://docs.docker.com/v17.12/install/#server
-    1. Windows: user Docker Toolbox
+    1. Windows: use Docker Toolbox
         > **NOTE**: "Docker Toolbox" is the legacy Docker implementation for Windows.
 If you meet the minimum system requirements for Docker Desktop, then you can use that.
 However, the provided `run.bat` script assumes that you have installed Docker Toolbox, and may not work as-is with Docker Desktop.
         1. https://docs.docker.com/toolbox/toolbox_install_windows/
 3. Grab the latest `alphaz-user-image` image from docker hub with the command: